 The fact is, the ‘API camp’ and the ‘Direct camp’ are both right!

-Next, although it’s easy to directly access generic CIFS/SMB storage or widely used devices like EMC Centera, there are many other storage options (from vendors including Amazon, Rackspace, Dell and Hitachi) which rely on the Enterprize Vault Streamer API to act as a go-between.
+Next, although it’s easy to directly access generic CIFS/SMB storage or widely used devices like EMC Centera, there are many other storage options (from vendors including Amazon, Rackspace, Dell and Hitachi) which rely on the Enterprise Vault Streamer API to act as a go-between.

-The API also insulates data access from other ‘un-predictable’ scenarios, such as unusual database schemas.
+The API also insulates data access from other ‘unpredictable’ scenarios, such as unusual database schemas.

-But now let’s consider the Direct approach.
+Now let’s consider the Direct extraction approach.

-Customer projects have shown that the direct connector can deliver performance up to 10 x faster than using the API.
+Customer projects have shown that the direct connector can deliver performance up to 10x faster than using the API.
 This is especially the case when the EV archive is ‘busy’ serving end user retrieval requests or busy archiving.

 The direct route also has a lower impact on the EV environment (as it does not go via the EV servers).

-So let’s face it, each approach has its own merits.
+It’s clear to us that each approach has its own merits.

 Another final point to note if you’re doing an EV-EV migration is that Transvault offers an end-to-end API connection to both a source and a target EV archive (even between different versions of EV, such as V6 to V11+).
 This means each item migrated goes across in one jump – that’s to say, it’s extremely fast, compliant and with no need for interim files.